Howell Venus DIN 3-8

 Double-set, precision-ground springs assure precise release.
 100% individually tested and calibrated.

-Patented, low, 22mm stand-height reduces cumulative stress on the meniscus, MCL, ACL and tibial plateau.
+Patented, low, 21.5 mm stand-height reduces cumulative stress on the meniscus, MCL, ACL and tibial plateau.

 0°-ramp angle provides natural athletic stance, independently of boot sole length.

 GripWalk sole or ‘standard alpine sole’ compatible (both options included).
-We do not recommend GripWalk soles.
+We do not recommend GripWalk soles — in order to enhance tibial-plateau integrity.

-Extra Toe Pads and Heel Pads with Teflon top surfaces come standard.
+Extra Toe Pads and Heel Pads come standard.
 ‘Replaceable with simple re-mounting of toe or heel.

-Housings are made of super-tough, eco-friendly, plant-based, Nylon-11 with 45% long glass fiber;
+Housings are made of super-tough, eco-friendly, plant-based, Nylon-11 with 40% long glass fibers;

-Precision metal mounting jig; one 4.1mm-Ø DIN-standard drill bit; and one 4.0mm-Ø DIN-standard tap;
+Precision metal mounting jig; one 4.1mm-Ø DIN-standard drill bit; one 4.0mm-Ø DIN-standard tap;

 On-line 24/7 AI service.

-Howell PlanetB DIN 8–22 Titanium housings.
-CAUTION: EXTREME SKIERS & RACERS ONLY.
+CAUTION: HOWELL PLANET-B IS FOR EXTREME SKIERS & RACERS ONLY.

 PO Box 1274 • Stowe, Vermont 05672 USA